 For four subwoofers

-• Raise the front two subwoofers half way from the floor, and place them at locations of 1/4 the front wall width.
-Repeat for the rear wall.
+• Raise the front two subwoofers halfway from the floor, and position them at locations 1/4 of the front wall width from each side.
+Repeat this setup for the rear wall.

 Elevation view of double bass array subwoofer locations for four subwoofers (two against front wall, two against rear wall).
 For a 4 meter (~13 feet) wide and 2.4 meter (~8 feet) high room.
 Elevation view of double bass array subwoofer locations for four subwoofers (two against front wall, two against rear wall).
 For a 4 meter (~13 feet) wide and 2.4 meter (~8 feet) high room.

-Now, you need to delay the signal going to the rear subwoofers by a certain amount, which can be calculated by simply dividing the length of the room by the speed of sound (about 0.343 meters/milisecond).
-For example, for a 5 meter long room, the delay would be 5/0.343 = about 14.5 miliseconds.
-You will also need to reverse the polarity of the rear subwoofers, which can be done by flicking the polarity switch on powered subwoofers or switching the positive and negative wires for passive subwoofers powered by an external amplifier.
+Now, you need to delay the signal going to the rear subwoofers by a certain amount, which can be calculated by simply dividing the length of the room by the speed of sound (about 0.343 meters per millisecond).
+For example, in a 5-meter-long room, the delay would be 5 / 0.343 = about 14.5 milliseconds.
+You will also need to reverse the polarity of the rear subwoofers, which can be achieved by toggling the polarity switch on powered subwoofers or by switching the positive and negative wires for passive subwoofers powered by an external amplifier.

-Here is what happens: The sound wave generated by the front subwoofers are cancelled by the rear subwoofers at the exact moment they arrive at the rear wall due to the delayed rear signal and reversed polarity.
-It’s as if there is no rear wall and hence no resonances between the front and rear walls.
-The resonances between the remaining walls aren’t excited either thanks to the strategic placement of the subwoofers in the first place.
+Here’s what happens: The sound wave generated by the front subwoofers is canceled out by the rear subwoofers at the exact moment it reaches the rear wall, due to the delayed rear signal and reversed polarity.
+It’s as if there is no rear wall, thus eliminating resonances between the front and rear walls.
+The resonances between the remaining walls aren’t excited either, thanks to the strategic placement of the subwoofers.

-The great thing about DBA is that the bass output across the room will mostly be free of resonances independent of where you sit.
-You should still avoid sitting too close to the walls though.
+The great thing about a DBA is that the bass output across the room will mostly be free of resonances, independent of where you sit.
+However, you should still avoid sitting too close to the walls.

-Keep in mind that delaying the signal to the rear subwoofers may require using an external DSP device or an amplifier with built-in signal delay features.
-It also helps to have the ability to make measurements to fine tune the setup.
-For more information, you can take a look at the DBA Wikipedia page.
+Finally, keep in mind that delaying the signal to the rear subwoofers may require the use of an external DSP device or an amplifier with built-in signal delay features.
+It also helps to have the capability to make measurements to fine-tune the setup.
+For more information, you can refer to the DBA Wikipedia page.